Internal Threats

 Introduction

-Consider the following key statistics from the Securonix 2024 Insider Threat Report:
+Consider these key statistics from the Securonix 2024 Insider Threat Report:

-• Concern for malicious insiders rose from 60% to 74% during the same period.
+• Concern for malicious insiders increased from 60% to 74% during the same period

-This article aims to explore the various forms of insider threats, shed light on the heightened risk faced by financial institutions, and provide strategies to effectively mitigate these internal dangers.
+This article will explore the types of insider threats, the risks they pose to financial institutions, and practical strategies to simplify and effectively mitigate these dangers.

 What are Internal Threats?

-Internal threats refer to cyber security risks that originate from within an organisation.
-These threats can stem from current or former employees, external contractors, or vendors who have access to the company’s systems and data.
+Internal threats are cyber security risks that originate from within an organisation.
+These threats can come from current or former employees, external contractors, or vendors who have access to the company’s systems and data.
 Essentially, anyone with access to company devices or data can potentially pose an internal threat.

-Internal threats pose a significant risk to the integrity, confidentiality, and availability of sensitive information and assets.
-However, because of the nature of internal cyber security threats, traditional preventative security measures are often ineffective.
+Internal threats significantly risk the integrity, confidentiality, and availability of sensitive information and assets.
+Traditional preventative security measures are often ineffective against these threats due to their internal nature.

 Why is the Financial Industry at Risk from Internal Threats?

-In the finance sector, each employee wields significant digital access, with an average of 10.8 million files at their fingertips.
-This number nearly doubles in larger organisations, to 20 million files.
-Such extensive access underscores the abundance of sensitive data within financial institutions.
+In the finance sector, each employee has significant digital access, with an average of 10.8 million files at their fingertips.
+In larger institutions, this number nearly doubles to 20 million files.
+Such extensive access highlights the abundance of sensitive data within financial institutions.

-Expanding this access across the industry reveals an immense challenge: securing this wealth of data against both compliance requirements and internal threats.
-As financial organisations increasingly digitise and decentralise, they inadvertently create new avenues for exploitation.
+Securing this wealth of data against compliance requirements and internal threats is a massive challenge.
+As financial institutions increasingly digitise and decentralise, they create new avenues for exploitation.
 Rapid digitisation, cloud technology adoption, and the rise of remote work models all contribute to an environment ripe for cyber threats.

-Hackers recognise an opportunity: exploiting internal users represents the quickest path to compromising financial institutions.
-Thus, protecting against internal threats becomes paramount for the security of the entire financial industry.
+Hackers see an opportunity: exploiting internal users is the quickest path to compromising financial institutions.
+Therefore, protecting against internal threats is crucial for the security of the entire financial industry.

 Intentional Internal Threats

-Intentional internal threats are perpetrated by individuals with malicious intent, leveraging their access to sensitive data to achieve personal gain or harm the organisation.
+Intentional internal threats are committed by individuals with malicious intent, exploiting their access to sensitive data to achieve personal gain or harm the organisation.

 These internal threats manifest in various forms, each driven by distinct motivations:

-• Fraud: Involves the theft, alteration, or destruction of company data with the aim of deceiving stakeholders
+• Fraud: Theft, alteration, or destruction of company data to deceive stakeholders

-• Espionage: Occurs when an individual steals information for another organisation, often a competitor, compromising the confidentiality of sensitive data
+• Espionage: Stealing information for another organisation, often a competitor, compromising sensitive data

-• Sabotage: Utilises legitimate access to a company’s network or assets to inflict damage or disrupt its operations, undermining the organisation’s functionality
+• Sabotage: Using legitimate access to inflict damage or disrupt operations, undermining the organisation’s functionality

-• Intellectual Property Theft: Involves the unlawful appropriation of a company’s intellectual property, with intentions ranging from selling to utilising the stolen property for personal gain
+• Intellectual Property Theft: Unlawful appropriation of an organisation’s intellectual property, either to sell or use for personal gain

 Intentional Internal Threat Example: South Africa Postbank 2020

-In 2020, South Africa’s Postbank faced a significant internal security breach when rogue employees copied the master key, compromising the personal data of millions of account holders and resulting in the replacement of 12 million bank cards at a cost of $58 million.
+In 2020, South Africa’s Postbank experienced a significant internal security breach when rogue employees copied the master key.
+This compromised the personal data of millions of account holders and led to the replacement of 12 million bank cards, costing $58 million.

-The breach highlighted the severe impact insiders can have, especially when privileged access is involved, and underscored the necessity for robust internal security measures and vigilant management of sensitive data.
+The breach highlighted the severe impact insiders can have, especially when they have privileged access.
+It highlights the necessity for robust internal security measures and vigilant management of sensitive data.

 Non-Intentional Internal Threats